EXOBIOLOGY.SPACE

 Exobiology is the portion of astrobiology that focuses solely upon extraterrestrial life.

 Although Mars is extremely inhospitable, the Martian surface is the anticipated site of initial colonization.
-This planet most closely approximates the Earthly conditions that human colonists will find welcoming.
-No other colonizable celestial body in our solar system is more similar to Earth than is Mars.
+If we insist on colonizing the surface of a planet, the surface of this planet most closely approximates the Earthly conditions that human colonists will find welcoming.
+No other colonizable celestial body in our solar system with a colonizable surface is more similar to Earth than is Mars.

 Of all the planetary bodies in our solar system, only Mars offers a surface that is similar enough to Earth to make it attractive to us for colonization, making #colonizeMars and #occupyMars the mantras of those wishing to expand humankinds' presence in the universe.
 Mars has a solid surface, an atmosphere, and frozen subsurface water.
 The gravtational field of Mars is much less intense than that of Earth, but significantly more Earth-like than that of the Moon.
 The planet Mars is, and has long been, the most popular target for potential colonization because of its similarities to Earth, and because it seems like a probable site of discoverable past or current extraterrestrial life.
 Might extraterrestrials exist on planet Mars?
 Evidently not unless they are of the microbial variety.